datawire/ambassador-docs/topics/running/services/auth-service.md

 The following fields are only used if `proto: grpc`; they are ignored if `proto: http`:

-- `protocol_version` (optional) gRPC service name used to communicate with the `AuthService`.
+- `protocol_version` (optional) gRPC service name used to communicate with the AuthService.
 Allowed values are `v2` which will use the `envoy.service.auth.v2.Authorization` service name, and `v3` which will use the `envoy.service.auth.v3.Authorization` service name.
 Default is `v2`, and note well that `v3` requires Ambassador to run in Envoy v3 mode by setting the AMBASSADOR_ENVOY_API_VERSION=V3 environment variable.

 The following fields are only used if `proto: http`; they are ignored if `proto: grpc`: